What is an MES (manufacturing execution system)?

 The evolution of MES standards

 While the MESA-11 model focuses on core MES functions, the International Society of Automation (ISA) saw the need for consistent terminology and a consistent information model to define and integrate the activities between enterprise and control systems – so they developed the ISA-95 standard in the late ‘90s.
-By standardizing terminology, ISA-95 makes effective communication between stakeholders, such as suppliers and manufacturers, easier.
+By standardising terminology, ISA-95 makes effective communication between stakeholders, such as suppliers and manufacturers, easier.
 And consistent models reduce the risk of error when integrating manufacturing sites with business systems.

 ISA-95 defines the interface between control and enterprise functions to create levels of technology and business process.
 A simplified model of that hierarchy puts manufacturing execution systems at level three, between business planning and logistics and process control systems: